rkejriw/cse15l-lab-reports/LabReport2.md

 * The relevant arguments to the method `handleRequest` are the fields `temp` which has `String` datatype and `parameters` which has `String[]` datatype i.e. String Array.
     - The field `parameters` splits the query after the `=` sign to understand what the argument is and then stores its value in `temp`.
     - The field `temp` is first initialized to `""` and then after the argument is split and passes the if statements, the value of `temp` is intialized to the value that will be given after `/add-message`.

+* The value of the field `temp` changes from the specific request of `/add-message`.
+This is because each time we add a new message to the server, its value gets stored in the field `temp`.
+Therefore, with the first `/add-message` request, the value `Hello` gets stored in the field `temp` and then with the second `/add-message` request, the new value gets stored in the field `temp` which will print the new message on the line right after the first message, as it can be seen in the second screenshot.
+This change is taking place by the usage of if statements which checks the value of `temp` and accrodingly gives the desired output.

 ## Part 2